Margaret Boxall

-Margaret Boxall (later Margaret Allen) is a retired badminton player from England.
+Margaret Boxall (born 1945; later Margaret Allen) is an English retired badminton player.

+Personal life

+Boxall married to Eddie Allen, a South African badminton player on 9 August 1975 in her hometown Gosport, Hampshire.

 Career

 Boxall won the women's doubles with Susan Whetnall at the prestigious All-England Championships in both 1969 and 1970.

 She also won the gold medal at the 1968 and the 1970 European Badminton Championships in women's doubles with Susan Whetnall.

 She represented England and won double gold and a bronze medal, at the 1970 British Commonwealth Games in Edinburgh, Scotland.

 Four years later she won a silver medal in the doubles at the 1974 British Commonwealth Games in Christchurch, New Zealand.